MAKE A DIFFERENCE. DONATE TODAY TO BUILD A SCHOOL IN CAMBODIA!

 With a safe learning environment, off the ground and protected from the elements, our students are able to focus on learning the skills they need to keep themselves safe and healthy and to grow out of poverty.

-We have four schools already in Cambodia:
+We have six primary schools already in Cambodia:

 - Prey Phghues Primary School: Located in Battambang Province, this school has the capacity to teach 380 children and is currently under renovation.
 The construction was deeply appreciated by the community.